Are New HVAC Systems Less Reliable Than Old Ones?

 There are several reasons why new systems don’t last like the old ones.
 It used to be you could pick up any piece of quality equipment by Carrier or Trane throw it in your yard and forget about it for 20 years.
 It’s not like that anymore.
 Without proper installation and maintenance your equipment might fail in 10-12 years.
 But manufacturing should be better now, why doesn’t the equipment last as long?
 There are several reasons:

 All of these things can be mitigated by a proper maintenance plan.
 One of the key items that will improve the life of your system is regular flushing of the coils to remove the acid from the surface as well as a thorough inspection and maintenance of mechanical and electronic parts.
 Comfort Monster has developed MonsterCare™ specifically to extend the life and efficiency of modern HVAC equipment.
 We are so confident in our service, we offer MonsterShield ™ free with regular MonsterCare service and the completion of necessary preventive repairs.
-Read more about it here.
+Learn more about Comfort Monster HVAC maintenance services..